New Brighton, New Zealand: Transportation

 Before the first roads were built, it was challenging to get to the area.
-New Brighton was originally separated from the then outer suburbs of Christchurch by the swampy areas adjoining the Avon River.
+New Brighton was originally separated from the then outer suburbs of Christchurch by the swampy areas adjoining the Avon River / Ōtākaro.
 Later on, urban expansion, land reclamation and drainage led to New Brighton being connected to Christchurch city.
 The first English settlers carried goods to and from New Brighton on a galvanised cart drawn by an ox.
-Manuka scrub was frequently used as a ground cover to prevent the cart from being bogged.
+Mānuka scrub was frequently used as a ground cover to prevent the cart from being bogged.
 The first road to New Brighton followed the Avon River / Ōtākaro.
 In 1874, the poor quality of the roading, due to the moving sands of the area, led to the matter being brought to the urgent attention of the Superintendent of the Canterbury Provincial Council, in order to secure funding to improve the roads.
 Maintenance and improvement of the area's roading was affected by the borough's income.
 From 1897, a water cart was used on dirt roads, and in 1896 gravel began to be laid on some of the roads.

 Early public transport

-In 1861, the first commercial coach service commenced, and from 1872, there were daily coach services from Christchurch which attracted more settlement in the area including boarding houses, baches, holiday homes and permanent houses.
+In 1861, the first commercial coach service commenced, and from 1872, there were daily coach services from Christchurch which attracted more settlement in the area including boarding houses, baches (holiday homes) and permanent houses.